SamFratantonio/IT1025Fall2020FullTerm/Lab5B/readme.md

 ## Internet Protocol
 * What is an IP address and what is the difference between IPv4 and IPv6?
+  * An IP address is a unique identifier assigned to each device on a computer network.
+IPV4 uses 32 bit addresses and IPV6 uses 128.
+This means IPV6 has much more possible addresses and it is highly unlikely we'll run out, as we have with IPV4 before.
 * Find the IP address of your computer by typing ipconfig at the command prompt (refer back to the "Operating Systems" module for details.)
   Take a screenshot of the command without including the IP address to show your success, name the file ipconfig and upload to the lab folder on GitHub.
 * What is ICANN and how do they contribute to the global Internet?
+They help keep a standard in the DNS and make sure everything is done smoothly, they also help with other identification protocols in the architecture of the internet.

 ## TCP/IP